• Skip to main content

 • Watermelon seeds are rich in nutrients like folate, iron, zinc, copper, magnesium, potassium.
 These seeds are considered to be highly nutritious, as they are rich in amino acids, proteins and vitamin B complex.

-• Poppy Seeds: Also known as khus-khus provides calcium and phosphorus to meet 4% of daily needs from 1 tsp of quantity.
+• Poppy Seeds: Also known as khus-khus provides calcium and phosphorus to meet 4% of daily needs from 1 teaspoon of quantity.
 These minerals work together to build strong bones.
 Poppy seeds also provide enough daily needs for iron and Zinc.
 Zinc helps to regulate growth and development of new cells and the structure of proteins.

 • Hung Curd: Hung curd, or Greek yogurt, is strained to remove some of the watery whey, the denser and creamier remains that you get post the straining is referred to hung curd.
 Hung curd is a good source of protein and calcium.